The 35-year-old midfielder says he is planning to call it a day on his playing career this summer and reveals his plans to begin coaching full-time

 And having played under some of the game's most decorated figures, Gattuso believes he is well-equipped to make a successful transition from life on the pitch to life in the dugout.

 "Let's just say that I feel I have the ambition and determination to succeed as a coach.
-I have been compared with Antonio Conte and it is an honor to be compared with him.
+I have been compared with Antonio Conte and it is an honour to be compared with him.
 I would love to enjoy the same success he has had as a coach," he added.

 "There are many similarities between us and we both had, among other things, [Marcello] Lippi and [Carlo] Ancelotti as coaches.
 They were my teachers."